valexandersaulys/pghost/README.md

 # Pghost

 Pghost can help you to migrate Pelican's posts and tags to Ghost.
-It's quite simple!
+It's quite easy!

 ## Installation
 To install Pghost, simply use pip: